Purveyors and Dealers of Americana / Patented & Mechanical Antiques

 I can see and touch.
 I do not make offers on pieces I have not seen or that are

-not in front of me in a face to face negotiation.
+not in front of me.
 There are too

 many variables involved to do it any other way.